A growing collection of free resources to learn about Appreciative Inquiry

 Improve Your Results With Appreciative Coaching – article by Andy Smith in International Coaching News Issue 23 p.33 (please excuse their rather cavalier approach to typesetting)

 Book Review: The Thin Book of SOAR – the SOAR model is a strengths-based alternative to SWOT analysis.
 Here’s my review of a very accessible intro to it.
+(Note: there’s now a second edition of this book, retitled Learning to SOAR: Creating Strategy that Inspires Innovation and Engagement)

 Free PDF ebook to download – ‘Locating The Energy For Change: An Introduction To Appreciative Inquiry’ by Charles Elliott